 The Swartland wine region of South Africa is a rugged place of untamed beauty and unique, distinctive terroir.
 In the heart of the Swartland, lies the Riebeek Valley.
 The terroir here is mainly affected by a Mediterranean climate and diverse, prehistoric Sandstone and Shale soils from the majestic Kasteelberg Mountain.
 Both significantly influence the style and quality of our wines.

-The vineyards of Riebeek Cellars lie in a richly diverse area in terms of soil, climate and topography.
-Vineyards are situated at heights that vary from 60 m above sea level to 300 m against the slopes of the Kasteelberg mountains.
-Because of the topography, the soils display the same rich variety, with Oakleaf and Dundee alluvial soil formed by sediment from die Berg River to Swartland and Glenrosa soils formed out of underlying shale along the Kasteelberg mountains.
+Our vineyards are situated at heights that vary from 60m to 300m above sea level, against the slopes and foothills of the Kasteelberg Mountain.
+Because of the topography, the soils offer rich diversity, including: Oakleaf and Dundee alluvial soil from the sediment of die Berg River and Glenrosa soils from underlying shale along the Kasteelberg Mountain.

 Rainfall occurs during winter months with enough cold units to ensure a proper rest phase for the vines before bud-break in early September.
 The summers are intensely hot and dry with some cooling westerly winds that are ideal conditions for producing fine white and red wines.

 A low bearing region with limited irrigation, our key vineyards are still farmed as either dry land farms, or with some supplementary irrigation to help the crop to optimum ripeness.
 The soils and dry land conditions have proved ideal for bush vine (un-trellised) vineyards.
 The dry land conditions result in small berries with layered flavour, near perfect colour and soft tannin structures that deliver fruit-driven, expressive wines.